dbaynes/dbaynes-portfolio/README.md

 		- Can see only approved comments and posts
 	- Guest
 		- Can see only approved comments and posts
+Notes on Comments:
+	- If signed in, add a comment option is ready for a post
+	- Must be logged in to comment
+	- Can delete only your own comment
+	- Can see your comment whether approved or not
+	- Editor can approve/unapprove comments for public view (readonly)
+	- Editor can delete comments
 Team Project:
 	-	Project conception where idea for an application was developed.
 	-	made gem determination for uploading documents